Design-Computing/Design-Computing.github.io/md/week1.md

    1. Install git with all the default values, except make vs code be the default editor
 1. Anaconda:
    1. Download anaconda from https://www.anaconda.com/distribution/#download-section get the Python 3.7 version
-   1. install it with default values _except_ tick the option to **Add Anaconda to my PATH**, tick that and the text will go red.
+   1. Install it with default values _except_ tick the option to **Add Anaconda to my PATH**, tick that and the text will go red.
    1. Be patient
    1. Open anaconda navigator
    1. Click install on the VS Code box, be patient again
 1. VS Code

    1. Open VS Code, bask in its glory
-   1. inside VS Code, type [ctrl]+[`] that's a backtick, it's to the left of 1 on most keyboards.
+   1. Inside VS Code, type [ctrl]+[`] that's a backtick, it's to the left of 1 on most keyboards.
 That will pop up a section at the bottom of the screen.
 We'll call that your _terminal_.
    1. Your prompt should say something like:

       `C:\Users\ben>` except where mine says `ben` yours will say something else, maybe it'll be your name, maybe it'll be something boring?